 United Regional Health Care System offers many educational opportunities including:

-- Infant and Child CPR for parents
+- Infant and Child CPR for parents (self-guided instruction course available for purchase)

 - Diabetes support group